-How I passed Scrum.org’s PAL-EBM certification
+Reflections and how I passed Scrum.org’s PAL-EBM certification

 The Professional Agile Leadership — Evidence-Based Management (PAL-EBM) certification is the newest offer from Scrum.org and has only been available for two months.
 I took the exam yesterday and passed it.
 Because it is so new, there are currently only 318 holders of the certification and little information on passing it.
 I have shared my experience below, along with some tips to help anyone looking to pass it.

 PAL-EBM is an unusual sibling in the Scrum.org family.
-There isn’t a class you can take beforehand.
+There isn’t a class currently you can take beforehand.
 It flows out of the Professional Agile Leadership stream and speaks to both leadership and non-leaders on how management and empiricism should go together.
 It’s the link between management and Scrum teams, helping to frame what we mean by value and how to generate and measure it.
 Other certifications cover the EBM principles, particularly the Professional Scrum Product Owner II (PSPO II).
 If you have taken either of the PSPO classes, you should already be aware of it.

 In my view, this is not an easy certification to pass.
 The material is relatively narrow in scope.
 You are required to understand the principles of the guide and then apply them to different situations.
 While some of the questions are textbook answers, many of my exam questions focused on applying that knowledge.